ekutner/home-connect-hass/README.md

 * **Log mode** -
   Defines the log verbosity level.
 Should normally be set to 0.
 Don't change this unless asked to do so while working on a bug you reported.

+* **SSE Timeout** -
+  Define the timeout, in minutes, to renew the event stream connection with the HC server.
+  The default value of 15 minutes is designed to prevent situations of zombie streams that appear to be connected but don't receive events from HC.

 ## Options settable in configuration.yaml:
 These very advanced options are only settable in the configuration.yaml file.
 Generally you should not change them unless you know what you're doing.